joe-gallant/accredible-case-studies/src/pages/index.md

     - https://assets.website-files.com/5f68558b209a0b8f85194e47/6001d1c8a266bd470d7a9b12_Hero-Background.jpg
     - https://cdn.mos.cms.futurecdn.net/ntFmJUZ8tw3ULD3tkBaAtf.jpg
 bannerSubHeading: Find the latest digital credentialing case studies in our library.
+pageMeta:
+  metaTitle: Digital Credential Case Studies
+  metaDescription: This site hosts a collection of links to digital credential
+    case studies from a variety of different platform providers.
 leftTextPanel:
   panelTitle: Who is this site for?
   panelText: >-